-The cycling craze saw many townsfolk quickly acquire bicycles of variable condition, and the more serious cyclists formed Pocklington Cycling Club in 1892.
+The cycling craze saw many townsfolk quickly acquire bicycles of variable condition, and the more serious cyclists formed Pocklington Cycling Club in 1891** and was disbanded in 1930**.
 The Cycling Club was soon organizing weekly pleasure rides (both on evenings around local villages and at weekends to places as far away as Bridlington) and competitions and time trials.
 The time trial between Market Weighton railway bridge and the West Green crossing gates at Pocklington was the most prized record, while the more popular competitions included high climbs up Kilnwick and Garrowby Hills, and then free-wheeling competitions back down again.
 The club also ran notable socials events such as annual balls and summer galas.
 Cycle races (usually over one and two miles) were also as popular as running races at the turn of the century at local village feasts and major Pocklington shows and sports.

 Pocklington also had its own champion cyclist.
 George Herbert Stancer was born in Pocklington in 1878 and grew up in the town where his father owned and edited the local newspaper 'The Pocklington Weekly News' in Waterloo Buildings.
 He became a proficient cyclist at an early age and at 14 was contributing cycling articles to his father's newspaper.
 He became a British record holder tricyclist in the 1890s, and also later broke the London to Brighton tandem record.
 He went on to be one of the country's top cycling journalists and administrators and was made an OBE for services to the sport.